Dale Earnhardt Jr. Learned a ‘Frustrating’ Lesson About the Reality of NASCAR Stardom Before He Even Made His Cup Series Debut

 No matter why he started driving, Dale Earnhardt Jr. quickly made a name for himself on the NASCAR circuit.
 Things clicked into overdrive in 1999, though, when news broke that the young driver would be stepping up to the Cup Series that season.

-“The only thing I’m uncomfortable with is that there was never a break period,” Earnhardt Jr. told reporter Dustin Long for the Roanoke Times, according to a story on NASCAR.com.
-“One year, I couldn’t scrounge up $20,000 to run my late model car, the next year I’ve got people knocking down the door to sign me.
+“The only thing I’m uncomfortable with is that there was never a break period,” Earnhardt Jr. told reporter Dustin Long for the Roanoke Times, according to NASCAR.com.
+“One year, I couldn’t scrounge up $20,000 to run my late model car.
+The next year, I’ve got people knocking down the door to sign me.
 Having to do an appearance two to three times a week, we’re booked up solid.”

 As you might imagine, dealing with that change wasn’t always easy for the young star.